-My brown chairs, that you see against the fence, did great as long as they were under shelter.
-But since I moved here in April, the cushions quickly started tearing up.
+My brown chairs, that you see against the fence, stayed in good shape as long as they were under shelter.
+But since I moved here in April, the cushions are already quickly started tearing up.

-I looked far and wide online, and could not find anything to replace the chairs that wasn’t too expensive.
-I was very doubtful that I could find the right fit to just get cushions to replace the torn ones.
+I looked far and wide online and could not find anything to replace the chair cushions that wasn’t too expensive.
+And I was very doubtful that I could find the right fit if I bought them without seeing them in person anyway.

 I was in luck.
 They stock outdoor furniture all year!

-Plus, the bonus was that I happened upon the cushions for the brown chairs that are actually one piece.
-They’re not as thick as the others were, but for $59, they are more than adequate!
+They’re not as thick as the others were, but for $59 they are more than adequate!

 I’m not even sure I have the cushions on correctly, but I’ll deal with that later.

-It meant moving some plants around to accommodate a better seating arrangement.
-So that when I water, the furniture would not repeatedly get wet.
+Bringing the wicker chairs in meant moving some plants around to accommodate a larger seating arrangement.

-When you live in a small space, an outdoor space, if you’re lucky enough to have it, is really important.
-It can become a wonderful extension of your living space, and flow right through to the outdoors almost seamlessly.
+When you live in a small space, an outdoor space, is really important.
+It can become a wonderful extension of your living space and flow right through to the outdoors almost seamlessly.

 The mourning dove has now managed to run the sparrows off and is perched about five feet from the window.
 I love mourning doves.
 I am so glad to see they’ve joined the menagerie back there!